Law of Northern Ireland

 The law of Northern Ireland is the legal system of statute and common law operating in Northern Ireland since the partition of Ireland established Northern Ireland as a distinct jurisdiction in 1921.
-Prior to 1921, Northern Ireland was part of the same legal system as the rest of Ireland.
+Before 1921, Northern Ireland was part of the same British legal system as the rest of Ireland.

 For the purposes of private international law, the United Kingdom is divided into three distinct legal jurisdictions: England and Wales; Northern Ireland and Scotland.

 Northern Ireland is a common law jurisdiction.
 Although its common law is similar to that in England and Wales, and partially derives from the same sources, there are some important differences in law and procedure.
-Northern Irish law has its roots in Irish common law prior to the partition of Ireland in 1921 and the Acts of Union in 1801.
+Northern Irish law has its roots in Irish common law before the partition of Ireland in 1921 and the Acts of Union in 1801.
 Following the formation of the Irish Free State (which later became the Republic of Ireland), Northern Ireland became its own devolved legal jurisdiction within the United Kingdom.